Adolfo Puricelli, MNLC founding director

 Betty Puricelli, Founding Director

-Betty Puricelli and her husband Adolfo Puricelli were founding directors of our Centre.
-Listen to her story about MNLCT's first days.
+Betty Puricelli and her husband, Adolfo Puricelli, were founding directors of Mennonite New Life Centre of Toronto (now MNLC).
+Listen to her story about MNLC's first days.

-Liz & Alf Koop
+Liz and Alf Koop

-Bruce Burgetz was the chair of the MNLCT board for 22 years before stepping down in 2008.
+Bruce Burgetz was the chair of the MNLC board for 22 years before stepping down in 2008.
+We interviewed Bruce about the early beginnings of MNLC and the memories he made serving the community.

-Miriam Reesor, MNLCT Past Board Chair
+Miriam Reesor, Former MNLC Board Chair

-Rochelle Fine, MNLCT Board Chair
+Rochelle Fine, Former MNLC Board Chair

+We sat down with MNLC’s Board Chair Rochelle Fine to discuss her involvement with the Centre.
 She spoke about how she first joined the Board and reflected on the journey we shared.
 She also highlighted the importance of providing newcomers with mental health support.

 Our History